-In this conversation we speak with Parse.ly CEO & Co-Founder Sachin Kamdar about how his company helps media outlets, brands, and publishers of all kinds measure the effectiveness of their content.
-We cover everything from the monetization of content, the future of media platforms, and of course fake news.
-Check out the full conversation below.
+In this conversation we speak with Parse.ly CEO and Co-Founder Sachin Kamdar on how his company helps media outlets, brands, and content publishers of all kinds measure the effectiveness of their work.
+We touch on everything from the monetization of content, increasing competition among media publishers, and of course fake news.
+Read the full Q&A below.

 We work with companies that want an engaged digital audience; they want readers to pay attention to their work.
 This includes media companies like The Wall Street Journal and HuffPost, foundations like The Brookings Institute and the World Economic Forum, and brands including Headspace and Artsy.